 Sometimes at Disneyland there will be coupons printed on your receipts, so this can save you money on food, merchandise or other items!

 Now that your vacation is a bit more affordable, start planning now – and don’t forget to nab the new ‘Unofficial’ Disneyland Activity & Autograph Book!
 It’s great for keeping the kids happy while in line at the parks, waiting at the hotels and more!
-You can get a PDF version or order a printed version of the book!
+You can get a PDF version here!

 author bio: Danielle is the crazy momma of 4 behind Busy Mom’s Helper, where she shares all her adventures.
 Married to her best friend & fellow nerd.
 Totally addicted to Dr Pepper and chocolate.
 Staying home with the kiddos keeps her busy, but she loves squeezing in time to create through the ups & downs of life, then sharing her recipes, crafts, parenting tips & more with you!
 Now if she could just figure out how to eat a candy bar without having to share, life would be even more fabulous!

 More Disney fun:

 Do you have best tips to share about saving money at Disneyland?

 - I’m ashamed that I don’t know how to talk about this. - May 31, 2020

 - Quiet Time Activities For Preschoolers and Toddlers - May 29, 2020

 - When bedtime routines end - May 13, 2020